Armen0197/wallet-calculation-api/README.md

 To run this script and get a report in HTML format, you need:

-1. In the testng.xml file, change the path to the "wallet-calculation-api" project, the "name" parameter this line -> <test verbose = "2" preserve-order = "true" name = "C:/Users/User/IdeaProjects/wallet-calculation-api">
+1. In the testng.xml file, change the path to the "wallet-calculation-api" project, the "name" parameter

 2. Run the script by right-click on the testng.xml file and click on Run /testng.xml/